pharmpy/pharmpy/docs/contribute.rst

 ==========

 We encourage your contribution to the Pharmpy project!
 Anything from plugins for new model types to reporting bugs as GitHub issues, any contribution is appreciated.
-See also :ref:`projects` for project suggestions for students or interns.
+See also :ref:`projects` for project suggestions.
+These can be suitable for students or interns.

 Set up the development environment
 ##################################